Codesai/changing-legacy-training-typescript/dependency-breaking-techniques/interactive-checkout/README.md

 ----

 The given code collects the necessary user confirmations during a purchase in our online shop.
-The main logic is in `Checkout`.
+The main logic is in `Checkout.ts`.

-* Break the dependencies you need to bring `Checkout` under test, so that you can fix the existing test, then write more tests if you have time.
+* Break the dependencies you need to bring `Checkout.ts` under test, so that you can fix the existing test, then write more tests if you have time.
-* There is an existing `Checkout.test` with a first test case which might or might not work.
+* There is an existing `Checkout.test.ts` with a first test case which might or might not work.